BubbaFrog/The-Troubles/README.md

 https://github.com/BubbaFrog/irish_history_flags

 this map is suppost to be an PVP map that can be played in singleplayer and multiplayer for Minetest

-and here is a mediafire link to the mod https://www.mediafire.com/file/w7l6q4txqneg3a6/The+Troubles+Belfast+Map.zip/file